amcginlay/kafka-bridge/README.md

 ## Kafka Topic Filter Tool

-This Go utility consumes JSON payloads from one Kafka cluster (secured with mTLS), listens to reference topics and writes to destination topics on a second cluster, and forwards a source message only when its field values match any profile captured from the reference feeds.
+This Go utility consumes JSON payloads from one or more Kafka source clusters (secured with mTLS), listens to reference topics and writes to destination topics on a second cluster, and forwards a source message only when its field values match any profile captured from the reference feeds.

 ### Requirements